Skip to main content

 MAS loans Robert Mols

-The expo features loans from the Royal Yacht Club of Belgium and private collectors.
-A detailed Antwerp roadsted view and ship models attributed to Robert Mols, are the eye-catchers from the MAS collection.
+The expo featured loans from the Royal Yacht Club of Belgium and private collectors.
+A detailed Antwerp roadsted view and ship models attributed to Robert Mols, were the eye-catchers from the MAS collection.

 DORA